 Not to forget, the infinix zero 2 comes packed with some smart gestures which makes using your phone more phone.
 However, these gestures has to be activated from the settings page.

-The notification tray is really no much difference from that of the infinix hot note x551, we just got to admit that we love the color design on this one better than the later.
+The notification tray is really no much different from that of the infinix hot note x551.
+However, we just got to admit that we love the touch of green color design on this one and it does look better than the former.

 Music Player Design